Online Neural Networks for Change-Point Detection: Conclusion

 \section{Conclusion}

-In this work, two different online change-point detection algorithms for time series data are presented.
-It has been demonstrated that they are more sensitive than other popular algorithms and outperform them on various synthetic and real-world data sets.
-The estimated computational complexities and memory usage show that they are faster than other methods, provide better scalability and are well suited for large time series for online change-point detection.
+In this work, we present two different change-point detection algorithms for time series data based on online learning.
+It is demonstrated that they outperform other popular algorithms on various synthetic and real-world data sets.
+The estimated computational complexities and memory usage show that they are faster than other methods, provide better scalability and are well suited for large time series for change-point detection.
+It is shown theoretically that the ONNC algorithm converges to its optimal solution.
+The discussion also defines the conditions, when the proposed online learning approach helps to achieve better solution than the offline one.
+We derived the exact equations of the optimal solutions for the both cases.
+They demonstrate the superiority of the online learning approach over the offline one for change point detection in time series.

+Scripts of all our experiments in this work and all data sets are provided in the GitLab repository\footnote{\url{https://gitlab.com/lambda-hse/change-point/online-nn-cpd}}.
+The proposed change point detection algorithms using the online and offline learning are also implemented in Roerich python library\footnote{\url{https://github.com/HSE-LAMBDA/roerich}}.